 - may hide to avoid being with other animals or people

 - may have stiff body movements and show an unwillingness to move

-- a dog in severe pain might lie still or assume an abnormal posture to reduce its discomfort
+- might lie still or assume an abnormal posture to reduce its discomfort

-- in less severe pain, dogs can appear restless and more alert and may start pacing around
+- can appear restless and more alert and may start pacing around

 A dog who is in pain may engage in unexpected growling if someone approaches, and it may appear to be more aggressive.
 Part of this might simply be the result of attempts to guard or protect the parts of their body which hurt.

 While any of these changes in your dog's behavior may mean that your pet is in pain, some of these symptoms are also things you might see if your dog is anxious, nervous or in poor health.
 As such, they are early warning signs which should cause you to take your pet in for a proper medical examination.

 Remember, the longer your dog is in pain, the longer his recovery may take because of the side effects of pain-related stress.
 However, the good news is that veterinarians now have many more good and effective ways to manage and control pain in your dog.